gaouservbf/EveryDiscord/README.md

 - Compatible with Windows XP and other legacy Windows versions
 - Basic Discord functionality in a minimal package
 - No need for SSE2 instructions
-- Plugins built in like CatBox-Based 200mb file uploads, upcoming free emoji support(F@ken1tro Backport), theming etc.
+- Plugins built in like CatBox-Based 200mb file uploads, FakeNitro for sending emotes for free like in Vencord.

 ## Compatibility